xlnsresearch/xlns/LNS_Intro.md

 If you are happy with this so far, hopefully it is already apparent why LNS can be a powerful alternative to floating point -- and even to fixed point arithmetic.
 It is worth now introducing a couple of additional issues that need attention.
 Regardless of the overall sign of the real value, the logarithm itself is a signed quantity, since the real value may be larger or smaller than the base of the logarithm.
 So, the log values are signed - but we also need an overall sign flag for the complete representation.

-An LNS maps a real value A into its absolute logarithm a:
+An LNS maps a real value _A_ into its absolute logarithm a in some base _B_:
 ```
 a ≈ log_B |A|
 ```